Skip to main content

 Do not force a success-fee model when another structure is a better fit.
 Common alternatives include hourly, project-based, monthly retainer, or value-based pricing, and a flexible approach is usually stronger than one model for every engagement.
 Next: if one model pushes you too high for market fit or too low for positioning, switch structures.

-This grounding pack does not establish that success fees are legal or ethical in every profession or location.
-Next: verify profession-specific and local legal requirements before using success-fee terms.
+Success fees may not be legal or ethical in every profession or location.
+Verify profession-specific and local legal requirements before using success-fee terms.

 Includes 1 external source outside the trusted-domain allowlist.